sst/monorepo-template/documents/tech_stack_document.md

 In summary, our tech stack is chosen to balance modern design, robust functionality, and ease of development:

-*   **Frontend**: Next.js 14, TypeScript, Tailwind CSS, and shadcn UI help us build a modern, responsive, and consistent interface.
-*   **Backend**: Supabase takes care of database management, secure authentication, and data storage, ensuring user data is handled with top-notch security and efficiency.
-*   **Infrastructure & Deployment**: Modern hosting platforms, CI/CD pipelines, and version control through GitHub ensure a reliable, scalable, and continuously improved application.
-*   **Third-Party Integrations**: Social logins and GPT-4o add convenience and smart, AI-driven assistance to enhance user interactions.
+   **Frontend**: will be completed in future versions, with files stored in the `./packages/frontend` directory.
+   **Backend**: SST manages the back-end including provisioning AWS services and making the resources shareable across packages.
+   **Infrastructure**: Infrastructure is defined as Infrastructure as Code or IaC is a process of automating the management of infrastructure through code rather than doing it manually through a console or user interface.
+   **Deployment**: SST apps are deployed to your infrastructure with AWS credentials configured locally.
+SST also comes with a Console.
+It shows you all your apps, the resources in them, lets you configure git push to deploy, and also send you alerts for when there are any issues.
+More information about SST deployment is available in the [SST Workflow deploy documentation](https://sst.dev/docs/workflow/#deploy)
+   **Third-Party Integrations**:
-*   **Security & Performance**: Emphasis on best practices for secure authentication, data protection, and optimized performance assures a reliable and smooth user experience.
+   **Security & Performance**: Emphasis on best practices for secure authentication, data protection, and optimized performance assures a reliable and smooth user experience.

 These choices make our SaaS template not only a great starting point for developers to launch their services quickly but also a secure, scalable, and future-proof platform that can grow with expanding business needs.